 An Arts Centre in a Hotel

-To make way for the mammoth Central Vista development project (the complete redevelopment of Janpath and its government buildings), the IGNCA has moved to a temporary home at the former Janpath Hotel.
+To make way for the mammoth Central Vista development project (the complete redevelopment of Kartavya Path and its government buildings), the IGNCA has moved to a temporary home at the former Janpath Hotel.

 The temporary location does not have the exhibition halls the old one had, but the IGNCA has displayed the art in the former hotel lobby and hallways.
 There is also a brand new auditorium, outdoor amphitheatre, library, souvenir shop, café and a rooftop venue for interactive events.

-The new, state of the art facility at Jam Nagar House and will be ready in 2024.
+The new, state of the art facility at Jam Nagar House is scheduled to open late 2024.

 33. Sri Sri Parthasarathi Mandir (ISKCON Temple Delhi)